QUICK ANSWER

 • Choosing a broker by commission split before asking who reviews first contracts.

-• Treating Lakeland as just "between Tampa and Orlando" instead of learning Polk County buyer patterns.
+• Treating Lakeland as just "between Tampa and Orlando" instead of learning Polk County buyer patterns and the Publix / colleges / medical anchors.

-• Giving legal, inspection, insurance, tax, lending, zoning, HOA, CDD, or property-management advice outside your role.
+• Giving legal, inspection, insurance, tax, lending, zoning, HOA, CDD, historic-preservation, or property-management advice outside your role.

 • Forgetting that Pass Florida is exam prep, not a 63-hour pre-license course and not continuing education.